 "We've created ‘Aina Pono as a way to combine the Farm to School Initiative with our other educational programs, including ‘Aina Pono Harvest of the Month, test kitchens, meal programs and menu planning," said Albert Scales, SFSB's program administrator.
 "Health and food education, nutrition and school gardens are now included under ‘Aina Pono as well."

 The Hawaiian word ‘aina – without the kahakō or macron – refers to eating or meal.
 Pono means righteousness and is often used to mean being honorable, doing things correctly, being in a state of balance and harmony.

 "When we combine the two words together – ‘Aina Pono – it can loosely translate to 'righteous meal' as one interpretation," said Scales.
 "Along those same lines, to be 'pono' is about doing what's right.
 We want to honor and return to our Islands' roots, bringing scratch-cooked meals back into our school cafeterias.
 It's about finding a balance in the food we are serving with the USDA's nutrition requirements and creating a harmony of locally grown ingredients that we incorporate into student meals."

-HIDOE continues its efforts to include local agriculture in student meals through its ‘Aina Pono Hawai‘i State Harvest of the Month program.
+HIDOE continues its efforts to include locally grown products in student meals through its ‘Aina Pono: Harvest of the Month program.